antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 Invasions are handled like normal (destroying nodes, razing completeley or overwhelming) depending on combat outcome.

 If Multiple Cubes in the same system, they can fight one after the other if attacked, or if they have not battled previously in the Borg turn.
+(The next cube starts fighting at the same shield value as the previously defeated cube had)

 ---